 Inspirational products are created to help smooth our life.
 To improve and strengthen our stance in life.
 However, a brief inspiration is like a breeze.
-Most inspirations pass by quickly, and while enjoyable they don’t move much either.
-Also at times, inspirational slogans are propaganda traps themselves to keep a person locked into a situation they may not want to have as their own.
+Most inspirations pass by quickly, and while enjoyable, they don’t do much either.
+Also, at times, inspirational slogans are propaganda traps themselves to keep a person locked into a situation they may not want to have as their own.
 So the above quote could be used to inspire a person to stay in a bad marriage to their detriment.
 So inspiration can be used in either a positive or negative manner.
 Not all inspiration truly leads to a path of greatness for everyone equally.

-True inspiration must meet the times head on and get matched to a person and their situation.
+True inspiration must meet the times head-on and get matched to a person and their situation.
 Otherwise, the lesson it contains will merely only get a smile and then be forgotten in the larger rush that is life.

 A Final Lesson About Inspiration.

-So here is a series of questions to consider after pondering this picture quote.
+So here is a series of questions to consider after pondering this picture-quote.

 (1) When you read this.
 What does this say to you?

 Now flip it around and instead of asking what it means: instead ask this:

 (2) How can I look at this to see something new to help me explore life.

 Before asking (3) Let me help you switch this around.

 - Its Way